cap-js/docs/get-started/PARKED-using-mock-servers.md

 ###### Create a Project for the Mock Server

 1. Create an empty project for the mock server by executing `cds init mockserver` in the terminal.
-2. Execute `code mockserver` to open the newly created project in VSCode.
+2. Execute `code mockserver` to open the newly created project in VS Code.
 3. Open the package.json file and add `"@sap/cds-dk": "^1.0.0"` as a dependency.
 Execute `npm i` to install all dependencies.

 ###### Add Service API Definition